SAP/spartacus-docs/_pages/dev/features/cart-import-and-export.md

 ```

 - `maxSize` - determines maximum imported file size in megabytes.
-- `maxEntries` - determines limit number for imported entries per place specified as key from `OrderEntriesSource`.
+- `maxEntries` - determines limit number for imported entries per source specified as key from `OrderEntriesSource`.
 - `allowedTypes` - string array with file types/extensions allowed for import.

 Another config property is `CartNameGeneration`.
 By default new saved cart name during import is taken from imported file.